 Best IMA Lures On The Market: Since I first started lure fishing many moons ago, IMA lures have always been the front runner in my lure box.
-I should imagine that every serious lure angler out there has some version of an IMA lure is their arsenal.
-WE go through some of our personal favourites along with IMA lures we are going to give the once over in the future.
+I should imagine that every serious lure angler out there has some version of an IMA lure in their arsenal.
+We go through some of our personal favourites along with some of the IMA lures we are going to experiment with in the future.

 Here are just 5 great IMA lures to get your teeth into

 - Salt Skimmer

 - Hound 125F Glide